oleslaw/notify_sound/README.md

 ## Running as a Background Process

-To run the script as a background process in Linux, you can use the `nohup` command followed by `&` to run the script in the background.
+To run the script as a background process in Ubuntu, you can use the `nohup` command followed by `&`.
 The `nohup` command allows the script to continue running even after the terminal is closed.
 The `&` symbol causes the script to run in the background and return control to the terminal immediately.

 ```bash
 nohup ./notify_monitor &